python/exceptiongroups/except_star.md

 ## Backwards Compatibility

-Backwards compatibility was a requirement of our design:
+Backwards compatibility was a requirement of our design, and the changes we propose in this PEP will not break any existing code:

 * The addition of a new builtin exception type `ExceptionGroup` does not impact existing programs.
 The way that existing exceptions are handled and displayed